spiral/docs/basics/quick-start.md

 }
 ```

-You can change the default directory mapping, headers and others using [Scaffolder config](/basics/scaffolding.md).
+You can change the default directory mapping, headers, and others using [Scaffolder config](/basics/scaffolding.md).

 > Read more about Cycle [here](/cycle/configuration.md).
 Configure auto-timestamps using [custom mapper](https://cycle-orm.dev/docs/advanced-timestamp).